The technology dilemma in change communications

 Keep it Simple

 In my experience, the answer is relatively simple.
 Communication and engagement are separate plans.
-For communication, have a hub and spoke model.
-Determine your one 'source of truth', keep it religiously up to date, and have all your comms and channels feed the information outward, but have your messaging point people to come and consult the source of truth.
+For communication, use a hub-and-spoke model.
+Determine your one 'source of truth', keep it religiously updated, and have all your communications and channels feed the information outwards, while ensuring your messaging directs people to consult that source of truth.

 In other words, determine what channels you're using, determine your messaging, plan out your cadence and schedule.
 And then when you release comms and assets into the wild, ensure you link back to your source of truth.
 For advice on messaging, have a look at: Craft successful change communications.